omarkhawaja-uk/Solar-System/README.md

 * ```Space Ship``` Mode :rocket::
-For movement use the keys W,A,SD and your mouse to look around.
+For movement use the keys W,A,S,D and your mouse to look around.
 ```
 W = Forward
 A = Left